 - Clinical or laboratory error

-These factors should carefully taken into consideration in order to achieve accurate results.
+These factors should carefully be taken into consideration in order to achieve accurate results.
 Inappropriate interpretation can lead to poor clinical decisions.

 What to Do In Case of Unexpected Negative Urine?